Air India: Art collection

 Air India maintained a collection of Indian art from 1956 comprising works of important Indian artists and photographers, sculptures, wood carvings, glass paintings, rare textiles etc. The artworks were often sent to be hung in Air India booking offices around the world and used in promotional material.
 In 1967, the company commissioned ashtrays from Salvador Dalí and gifted an elephant calf as payment.
 In 2010, a plan to establish a museum from the collection was stalled and the artworks reside in a building in Nariman Point, Mumbai.
 Air India organised the first ever exhibition of these art at the National Gallery of Modern Art in Delhi, titled Air India Salutes Indian Masters in 2013.
 Following a memorandum of understanding agreed between the airline and the Ministry of Culture, the art collection was transferred to the National Gallery of Modern Art (NGMA) in Mumbai in January 2023.
 The art was put up for exhibition titled Maharaja's Treasure: Select Works of Art from the Famed Air India Collection.

 Destinations

 As of November 2025, Air India flies to a total of 87 destinations, including 42 domestic destinations and 45 international destinations in 37 countries across five continents around the world.
 Its primary hub is located at Indira Gandhi International Airport, New Delhi, and it has secondary hubs at Kempegowda International Airport, Bengaluru and Chhatrapati Shivaji Maharaj International Airport, Mumbai.
 Air India operates some of the world's longest non-stop flights.

 Alliance

+Air India joined the Star Alliance in 2014.
+Pictured is Air India Boeing 777-300ER in special Star Alliance livery.

 Air India is a member of Star Alliance, having become the 27th member of the alliance on 11 July 2014.